 Even more shocking, in some instances, the original criminal is behind the reloading effort.
 Why?
 He already knows the victims vulnerabilities and can use a third party to take whatever money they have left.
 It also insures that many victims will be too embarrassed to report the crime and have too little trust to seek help in recovering their loss.

 Courts are finally beginning to take Ponzi schemes and economic frauds seriously.
-Perhaps those criminals that seek to take whatever crumbs are left should suffer even harsher treatment.
+We believe those criminals that seek to take whatever crumbs are left should suffer even harsher treatment.

-Brian Mahany is a lawyer concentrating in asset recovery and fraud recovery.
+Brian Mahany is a lawyer concentrating in fraud recovery.
 He is also an advisory board member of the International Association for Asset Recovery.
 Brian has helped victims across the United States get back their hard earned money.

 If you believe you have been the victim of a fraud or scam, do not be embarrassed to call.
 Today’s fraudsters are very sophisticated and you are certainly not alone.
 Our asset recovery lawyers can provide you a no obligation, no nonsense evaluation of your case.
 In many cases, we will handle your matter on a reduced fee or contingent fee basis.